History of the Japanese in Seattle

-There is a population of Japanese Americans and Japanese expatriates in Greater Seattle, whose origins date back to the second half of the 19th century.
-Prior to World War II, Seattle's Japanese community had grown to become the second largest Nihonmachi on the West Coast of North America.
+Seattle and its surrounding metro area in the U.S. state of Washington has historically been home to a significant population of Japanese Americans and Japanese expatriates, whose origins date back to the second half of the 19th century.
+Prior to World War II, Seattle's downtown Japanese community had grown to become the second largest Nihonmachi on the West Coast of North America.
+After the Japanese attack on Pearl Harbor in 1941, the Japanese community in Seattle was deeply impacted by the internment of Japanese Americans.
+After the war, only about 60-70% of the incarcerated population returned to their prewar homes across the state of Washington.